markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 over.
 There is no need to configure address spaces, subnets, routing tables, or other things you might be used to from other network types.

-Once Reticulums knows which interfaces it should use, it will automatically discover topography and configure transport of data to any destinations it knows about.
+Once Reticulum knows which interfaces it should use, it will automatically discover topography and configure transport of data to any destinations it knows about.

-In situations where you already have an established WiFi or ethernet network, and many devices that want to utilise the same external Reticulum network (for example over LoRa), it will often be sufficient to let one system act as a Reticulum gateway, by adding any external interfaces to this systems configuration, and enabling transport.
-Any other device on your local WiFi will then be able to connect to this wider Reticulum network just using the default interface configuration.
+In situations where you already have an established WiFi or ethernet network, and many devices that want to utilise the same external Reticulum network paths (for example over LoRa), it will often be sufficient to let one system act as a Reticulum gateway, by adding any external interfaces to the configuration of this system, and then enabling transport on it.
+Any other device on your local WiFi will then be able to connect to this wider Reticulum network just using the default (:ref:`AutoInterface<interfaces-auto>`) configuration.

 Possibly, the examples in the config file are enough to get you started.
 If you want more information, you can read the :ref:`Building Networks<networks-main>`